 Household information page 9: Dependent’s personal information The Veteran will be asked to provide the dependent’s information.

-Household information page 10: Dependent’s education expenses

-If the dependent is between the ages of 18 and 24 years old, the Veteran will be asked about education expenses.

-Household information page 11: Dependent’s additional information
+Household information page 10: Dependent’s additional information

 The Veteran will be asked whether their dependent was permanently disabled before turning 18 years old, whether they lived with them during the previous year, and if the dependent earned any income in the previous year.